onedayradio/one-day-radio-api/README.md

 1. Make a copy of `.env-template` and name it `.env`
 2. Fill the `.env` file with appropriate values (for local dev usually whatever is in the template file is just what you need)
+3. Run `nvm use` to install the nodejs supported.
+In case you don't use nvm or any node version manager, please check the `.nvmrc` file and install the correct node version manually.
-3. On your terminal run `make local`.
+4. On your terminal run `make local`.
 Running this will spin up a local mongo database, it will feed the database with some users and will start the serverless project offline.
-4. If you need to re-start the server without re-spinning the database just run `yarn start`
+5. If you need to re-start the server without re-spinning the database just run `yarn start`

 The project will start running on url `http://localhost:3000/dev/graphql`.
 Test it using your REST client of preference.
 Insomnia is very much recommended: https://insomnia.rest/